Southwood, Calgary: Demographics

+Crime

+Southwood historically has had average or below-average crime rates; but has had rising crime rates over the years and has had worse crime than communities such as Marlborough in recent years.

+Crime Rate by Year

 Education

 The community is served by the Ethel M. Johnson Elementary, Harold Panabaker Junior High and Foundations For the Future Elementary public schools, as well as St. Stephen Elementary & Junior High (Catholic).
 The Southwood branch of the Calgary Public Library is located near the intersection of Southland Drive and Elbow Drive.

 Business

-Commercial development in the neighbourhood includes the Southland Park complex along Macleod Trail and the Southwood Corner mini mall at the intersection of Southland Drive and Elbow Drive.
-The community has three gasoline filling stations (with attached convenience stores), a Tim Hortons, Humpty's restaurant, several fast food outlets, two liquor stores, a Bentley's Pub, two dental offices, a No Frills grocery store, Planet Organic market, Dollarama, Southwood Automotive car repair, a car wash and a dog wash.
+Commercial development in the neighbourhood includes the Southland Park complex along Macleod Trail and the Southwood Corner mini mall at the intersection of Southland Drive and Elbow Drive as well as several other areas.
 In the 1960s and 1970s Southwood was home to the Corral Drive-in movie theatre.
 The drive-in closed to make way for Calgary Transit's Anderson Station shops and garage.